Visual-Rock/DialogSystem/README.md

 Download the newest version under the Releases tab choose between Example(includes an Example Project) or Addon(just the plugin)

+if the Icons are not loading wait until it finished Importing them and turn the Plugin/Addon off and on again that should fix it

 ### **Create your own Dialog**

 1. Go to Dialog Editor (in the top mid of the Screen)